Authored by the expert who managed and guided the team behind the Spain Property Pack

 What is the 5-year property price forecast for Malaga as of 2026?

-The range of 5-year forecasts spans from a conservative 10% to 15% total (if a recession hits and supply catches up) to an optimistic 40% or more (if rates stay low and international demand remains exceptionally strong).
+The range of 5-year scenarios for Malaga runs from a conservative 10% to 15% total gain (if a recession, tighter credit, or faster supply delivery all coincide) up to around 40% in an optimistic scenario where rates stay low, migration stays strong, and new supply remains scarce.

 Which areas in Malaga will have the best price growth over the next 5 years?

-The top three areas in Malaga expected to deliver the best price growth over the next 5 years are Teatinos-Universidad, Cruz de Humilladero, and the westward family zones around Churriana, all of which combine affordability with strong rental demand.
+The top three areas in Malaga expected to deliver the best price growth over the next five years are Teatinos-Universidad, Cruz de Humilladero, and Churriana, all of which combine structural rental demand, family appeal, and connectivity advantages that do not disappear when the market cools.

 What property type will give the best return in Malaga over 5 years as of 2026?

-As of early 2026, well-located 2 to 3 bedroom apartments with parking and a terrace in growth districts are expected to give the best total return over 5 years in Malaga, combining solid appreciation with reliable rental income.
+As of early 2026, well-located 2 to 3 bedroom apartments with parking and a terrace in districts with year-round rental demand are expected to deliver the best total return in Malaga over the next five years, combining solid appreciation with reliable income.

 How will new infrastructure projects affect property prices in Malaga over 5 years?